slopezpereyra/slopezpereyra.github.io/_posts/2025-10-08-ForbiddenFruit.md

 means one of two things: either he cannot speak what will not occur, or he can freely speak, thus mastering faith.
 Perhaps, then, the power of the fruit would be that of infusing into common language the creative power of the λόγος.
-To lie becomes a metaphysical impossibility, for language is no longer a representational but an ontological faculty.
+To lie becomes a metaphysical impossibility, for language is no longer a representational faculty, but an ontological one.
 Adam and Eve's transgression would not be then that of acquiring knowledge, but that of stepping into the creative prerogative of the Word.

-In *De Mendacio*, Saint Augustine comments on the following judgment:
+In support of this interpretation, we have Saint Augustine's words in *De Mendacio*, when he comments on the following judgment:

 > The son that receives the word is far from perdition; receiving it, he
 > receives it for himself and nothing false comes out of his mouth.

-and proceeds to identify truth with God himself.
-Perhaps the transgression does come, then, from a participation of the divine essence, which is the ultimate reason why Thomas could never lie.

-In the Gnostic tradition, at least as presented in *The Secret Book of John*, it is Jesus himself who coaxes Eve to eat of the tree of knowledge.
-It is not conceivable that Jesus, the Son of God and God himself, would tempt Eve into a sin.
-He also calls the tree «Epinoia (ἐπίνοια) of light», which is very much in accordance with a depiction of the fruit as giving knowledge.
-Curiously enough, the legend of True Thomas is closer to a gnostic interpretation of the Fall than to the orthodox one.
+and identifies truth with God himself.
+Also, in the Gnostic tradition, at least as presented in *The Secret Book of John*, it is Jesus himself who coaxes Eve to eat of the tree of knowledge, and he also calls the tree «Epinoia (ἐπίνοια) of light».